William G. Everson: Early life

 William Graham Everson was born in Wooster, Ohio on July 1, 1879.
-He was raised in Indiana, and joined the Army for the Spanish–American War, enlisting in Company E, 158th Indiana Infantry, and rising through the ranks to First Sergeant.
+He was raised in Indiana, and joined the Army for the Spanish–American War, enlisting in Company E, 158th Indiana Infantry, and rising through the ranks to first sergeant.

 Subsequent career

 Everson received his ordination as a Baptist minister in 1901, and was the pastor of churches in Boston, Indianapolis, Louisville, Cincinnati and Muncie.
 He also became a well known public speaker as a lecturer on the Chautauqua Circuit.

-In 1903 Everson graduated from Franklin College, and in 1905 he was commissioned in the Indiana National Guard as a First Lieutenant in the Chaplain Corps.
+In 1903 Everson graduated from Franklin College, and in 1905 he was commissioned in the Indiana National Guard as a first lieutenant in the Chaplain Corps.
 In 1908 Everson graduated from Newton Theological Seminary.
-He was promoted to Captain in the 3rd Indiana Infantry in 1909, Major in 1914 and Lieutenant Colonel in 1918.
+He was promoted to captain in the 3rd Indiana Infantry in 1909, major in 1914 and lieutenant colonel in 1918.

 World War I

-Everson was promoted to Colonel and commander of the 332nd Infantry Regiment, a unit of the 83rd Infantry Division.
+Everson was promoted to colonel and commander of the 332nd Infantry Regiment, a unit of the 83rd Infantry Division.
 The 332nd served in Italy, and were the only American troops to serve east of the Adriatic Sea, carrying out operations in Austria, Dalmatia, Serbia, and Montenegro.

 The awards and decorations Everson received for his World War I service included: War Merit Cross (Italy); Italian Sanctus Georgius (Saint George), Silver (for valor); Fatiche di Guerra (Italy) (for soldiers who served in the war zone for one year or more); Duca D'Aosta Medal (Italy) (for soldiers who served in or with the Italian Third Army); and the Star and Crown of Fiume (for defense of the Free State of Fiume).

 Post World War I

 Everson continued his military service after the war.
 In 1922 he was promoted to brigadier general as commander of the 76th Infantry Brigade.
 Everson subsequently served as Adjutant General of Indiana.

+Everson served as pastor of First Baptist Church in Muncie, Indiana from 1921 until 1929.

 He graduated from the United States Army War College in 1923 and the United States Army Command and General Staff College in 1928.

 National Guard Bureau

-In 1929 Everson was promoted to Major General and appointed as Chief of the Militia Bureau.
+In 1929 Everson was promoted to major general and appointed as Chief of the Militia Bureau.
 He served in this position until 1931, when he resigned in order to return to the ministry, accepting a position with the First Baptist Church in Denver.

 Later career

 In 1931 Everson received an honorary Doctor of Divinity degree from Franklin College.
 From 1939 to 1943 he served as President of Linfield College.

-Everson continued to serve in the military until reaching mandatory retirement age in 1945.
+Everson Street on the campus of Linfield U in McMinnville, Oregon, is named for William G. Everson, a former Linfield College president.